Libera-Chat/libera-chat.github.io/content/_posts/2021-05-25-one-week-of-libera-chat.md

 [IRCv3 Working Group][4].

-Free and Open Source Software communities and projects are Libera's core mission, and we're looking forward to supporting those and and more; by providing a space for them to collaborate and coordinate development, support their users, socialise, bond with their teams, and form lifelong friendships.
+Free and Open Source Software communities and projects are Libera's core mission, and we're looking forward to supporting those and more; by providing a space for them to collaborate and coordinate development, support their users, socialise, bond with their teams, and form lifelong friendships.

 We hope to see you chatting with us soon,\
 kline